-SuperSessions are an excellent methodology for bringing segments to life but they also work in any scenarios where multiple target audiences need to be decoded.
-They also work well for research projects that have lots of stimuli and clear, targeted objectives.
+SuperSessions are an excellent methodology for bringing segments to life but they also work in any scenario where multiple target audiences need to be decoded.
+They also work well for research projects that have a lot of stimuli and clear, targeted objectives.

 For example, SuperSessions can help a client who:

 - Is having difficulty understanding their segmentation results

 - Wants to look at a brand effort from top to bottom, from big ideas to small details

 - Can’t put themselves in the position of their target consumer, or who is experiencing conflict over the target definition